|Chief Karl G. Auerbach|

 It is my enduring honor and privilege to represent and serve as the Chief of Police for the Salt River Police Department and I am blessed to have such a committed, dedicated and loyal team of men and women who are the Salt River Police Department.
 I am a graduate of the Phoenix Police Department's Regional Training Academy in 1980, have over 30-years of law enforcement service and have proudly served the Salt River Police Department now on my 25th year, have worked every Division and promoted and held every rank from Officer, Detective, Sergeant and Lieutenant with the last 17-years as the Assistant Chief of Police including three separate previous occasions as the Acting Chief of Police (2004 to 2006, 2011 and 2016) and was officially promoted to Chief of Police on 10-02-16 as the 10th Chief of Police serving the Salt River Police Department.

-Please take a few minutes to explore the various components of our website, I hope you will find it informative and helpful.
-I invite you to call any of the numbers listed in the several sections of our website should you desire any information or simply wish to talk to one of our professional team members.
+Please take a few minutes to explore our Salt River Police Department website, we hope you will find it informative and we invite you to call any of the numbers listed with the several sections of our SRPD website should you need any information or want to talk to one of our SRPD Team Members.